 Giant cell arteritis

-Polymyalgia rheumatica and giant cell arteritis may, in fact, be variations of the same disease.
-Studies have produced varying results, but the overlap of diagnoses is significant:
+Polymyalgia rheumatica and giant cell arteritis may actually be the same disease but with different manifestations.
+The overlap between the two diseases is significant:

 Risk factors for polymyalgia rheumatica include: